Crash of a Vickers 406 Wellington II in Cologne

 Circumstances:

-The airplane departed RAF Driffield at 2234LT on August 5 on an operation to Karlsruhe.
-It was shot down over Mannheim and crashed in Neckarau, south of the city.
+The airplane departed RAF Driffield at 1838LT on an operation to Emden.
+While flying along the Dutch coast, it was shot down by the German Flak and crashed into the sea off Ameland Island.
 All six crew members were killed.

 Crew: